Who is Ryan Haddon’s husband, actor Marc Blucas? His Bio

 Ethnicity and Background

-When it comes to Marc’s ethnicity, he is Caucasian and has brown hair and brown eyes.
+He is Caucasian and has brown hair and brown eyes.
 His father married his mum in early January 1970, prior to both of them graduating from Indiana University of Pennsylvania (in Indiana County), but the actor’s parents divorced after adding his sister named Kristen.
 Marc himself was a student of Girard High School, where he played basketball and reached the Pennsylvania Boys AA state championship.
 Having matriculated, he enrolled into Wake Forest University, where he was also active in basketball, and graduated in 1994, and during which he was a member of the Sigma Phi Epsilon fraternity.
 Despite his wishes to make it into a team in the National Basketball Association (NBA), Marc moved to England, where he also played basketball for Manchester Giants.
 After that he planned on becoming a lawyer, but eventually changed his mind and pursued his acting career.

 Finally deciding what he was going to do career-wise, Blucas made his acting debut with the role of Evans in the television movie entitled “Inflammable” in 1995, and followed by portraying Bench Knicks in “Eddie” in the following year.
 In the following period he had plenty of projects, most importantly appearing in “Pleasantville” in 1998, which allowed him to collaborate with actors such as Tobey Maguire, Reese Witherspoon and William H. Macy.
 The previously mentioned movie, which follows the story of two ‘90s teenage siblings trapped in a ‘50s sitcom received a generally positive response, as evidenced by being nominated for three Oscar Awards.
 Marc then had a smaller role in “Clueless” in 1999, and in the same year joined the cast of “Buffy the Vampire Slayer”, a renowned cult TV series, portraying the role of Riley Finn in its 31 episodes, gaining even more attention from the media.